esl/MongooseIM/doc/migrations/jid-from-mam-muc-script.md

 * LENGTH is a number of bytes in `JID`
 * JID is a sequence of bytes, which encode an Unicode string
 * `LENGTH` and `PAYLOAD` are separated with newline character (ASCII code 10 / 0x0a)

+If JID couldn't be extracted for some reason (and it's not a critical error, like I/O failure), the script will continue to work and will return `-1\n`.
+It's `-1` for `LENGTH`, followed by newline character and no `PAYLOAD` part (or 0-length `PAYLOAD` if you like).

 ## Examples